cdfwWildlifeGenetics/publication-ready-projects/Myotis lucifugus WNS/data_files/README.md

-- VCFs - wont' fit; need to upload in repository with raw data
+## Files too big that need to be archived with raw data
+- VCFs
   - filtered vcf
   - filtered vcf - 5 Kbp thinned
+- Fst, XP-CLR, and Rsb output data files